nokia-paco-automation/ansible-anthos/README.md

 ### 7. Apply the config to the SRL leafs

 ```
-ansible-playbook playbooks/parse-input.yaml
+ansible-playbook playbooks/configure-leafs.yaml
 ```

-### 7. Deploy the Os on the servers and configure the bonds to the SRL leafs
+### 7. Deploy the OS on the servers and configure the bonds to the SRL leafs and apply Anthos prereq (TODO link)

 ### 8. Install Google Anthos
 ```